ENGAGE Fellowship Programme

 - Further another Side-Event on The Rule of Law and Academic Freedom was organized on 13 October 2017 at the Central European University in Budapest.
 This event brought together representatives from academia to discuss the delicate relationship between the Rule of Law and academic freedom illustrated by the CEU affaire in Hungary.
 This event was co-organised between the Centre for European Policy Studies (CEPS) in Brussels, and CEU Legal Studies Department, Budapest.
 Please find the programme of the Event here.

-- Upcoming events are a close-door Roundtable on Rule of Law backsliding: What Way Forward for the EU?, in collaboration with MEP Sophie In't Veld Office, that will take place in 22 January 2018 at the European Parliament premises, and the CEPS Ideas Lab (22-23 February 2018).
+- A close-door Roundtable on Rule of Law backsliding: What Way Forward for the EU?, in collaboration with MEP Sophie In't Veld Office, took place in 22 January 2018 at the European Parliament premises.

-The foreseen output of the CEPS ENGAGE Fellowship Programme is for all the selected members to produce a research-based Policy Brief and actively participate in the CEPS Ideas Lab 2018, as supervised by CEPS Senior Research Fellows and the CEPS team of editors.
-Throughout the Fellowship period, a tailor-made supervision process is in place that supports the Fellowship members in selecting a policy relevant topic, carrying out the academic research, formulating policy recommendations and drafting and editing the Policy Brief.
-All Policy Briefs will take a Rule of Law approach to the respective topics.
+The foreseen output of the CEPS ENGAGE Fellowship Programme is for all the selected members to produce a research-based Policy Paper and actively participate in the CEPS Ideas Lab 2018, as supervised by CEPS Senior Research Fellows and the CEPS team of editors.
+Throughout the Fellowship period, a tailor-made supervision process has been in place that supports the Fellowship members in selecting a policy relevant topic, carrying out the academic research, formulating policy recommendations and drafting and editing the Policy Paper.
+All Policy Papers have taken a Rule of Law approach to the respective topics.

 Supported by a grant from the Foundation Open Society Institute in cooperation with the OSIFE of the Open Society Foundations